 - Since the introduction of the polio vaccine in 1955, polio in the U.S. has nearly been eliminated.

-- Poor or underdeveloped countries may not have access to the vaccine.
+- Poor or underdeveloped countries may not have access to the current polio vaccines.
 Polio is still a concern, especially for infants and children, and for others who are unvaccinated.

 - While there is a vaccine to prevent polio, there is no specific treatment for infected people.

 Tips to help you get the most from a visit to your healthcare provider:

 - Know the reason for your visit and what you want to happen.

 - Before your visit, write down questions you want answered.

 - Bring someone with you to help you ask questions and remember what your provider tells you.

 - At the visit, write down the name of a new diagnosis and any new medicines, treatments, or tests.
 Also write down any new directions your provider gives you.

 - Know why a new medicine or treatment is prescribed and how it will help you.
 Also know what the side effects are and when they should be reported.